 Below the small talk was a palpable sense of familiarity.
 It didn’t feel like a first date, but rather like coming back together after a long, long time of being away.
 I felt like I had come home.

 Hours and hours passed while we became reacquainted.
 Each passing moment solidifying this strong feeling of cosmic destiny.
 It was during that first encounter we bared our souls and let each other see all the nooks and crannies.
 I told her all about my tumultuous time with the Refresher, she showed me letters from a past love trying to win her back.
-It was honest and it was the most vulnerable I’ve ever been with someone who was in many ways a stranger.
+It was honest and it was the most vulnerable I’ve ever been with someone who was in most ways a stranger.